 Example of the introduction

-This document will provide the team and the stakeholders with information about the software’s structure, architecture, and requirements.
+This document will inform the team and stakeholders about the software’s structure, architecture, and requirements.
 It will also describe the process and detail the constraints with graphical and narrative documentation.
 This software design document includes a series of diagrams, graphs, spreadsheets, and guidelines on the process.
-This file will be referred to during the entire project and can be edited upon all involved parties’ agreement.
+This file will be referred to during the entire project and can be edited upon the agreement of all involved parties.

 In the introduction, the team will briefly describe the structure of the document and its assets.